mainmatter/trash-in-treasure-out/text.md

 least we can't accidentally log them or send them in a response, preventing a very likely cause of leaking information.

+## Wrapping up
+We've reached a lot already!
+We've created meaningful types for handling the data in our model, ensured they're valid by construction, and that they don't leak sensitive information.
+With that, our API has become much more robust than the version we started out with.
+Let's summarize what we've achieved with that.

+In the [introduction](#trash-in-treasure-out), I listed three pieces of advice:

+> 1. Encode the semantics/states of your application in the type system and your API.
+> 2. Ensure input gets parsed into rigid structs before acceptance.
+> 3. Ensure output gets encoded in the correct format and doesn’t leak (sensitive) information.

+In [step 2](#-even-better-validation), we've covered the first two points.
+We started out creating an explicit `Location` type, with a name that clearly indicates what it conveys.
+We've skipped adding documentation on that type, but if we hadn't, it could describe the semantics and invariants of `Location` some more.
+That documentation would be easily findable anywhere `Location` is used.

+Furthermore, we ensured `Location`s are valid by construction: by implementing the validation in the `TryFrom<String>` implementation for `Location`, and ensuring the `Location` can only be created and deserialized via that validation, we've ensured that a `Location` _always_ represents a valid location, *as long as our valication logic is correct*.
+And by accepting `Json<Location>` in our Axum request handlers directly, those handlers don't need to do any further validation.

+In [step 3](#output-sanitization), we've ensured the `PaymentDetails` can't leak sensitive information in logs or responses by implementing `Debug` and `Display` such that they don't actually use the wrapped `String`, and ensured the `From<PaymentDetails>` implementation for `String` uses our `Display` implementation.
+We can add dedicated methods to get the data out in case we need to store the payment details in our database, for instance.
+With that, _accidentally_ leaking such info has become much harder.

+Are there any downsides?
+As always: yes, this is no silver bullet.
+One thing you probably have noticed so far is that the patterns described in this post introduce a bunch of boilerplate.
+There are crates (e.g. [`nutype`]) out there that aim to reduce this, but they come with their own trade offs.
+Furthermore, sometimes not all invariants can be expressed in Rust code.
+In such cases, one still has to rely on documentation to be thorough and correct.

+Other than that, rigidity may not always be what you want.
+Somtimes your invariants and requirements are not all that clear, and are very subject to change.
+In such cases, it's not great to update loads of boilerplate all the time.
+This, I think, is a bit of a matter of taste: I myself like to force myself to clarify the requirements and invariants before implementation, and with the validation being implemented in a single place, updating that is not such a big hassle.
+And what you get back is huge: correct, robust, clear and maintainable code!

+*In [step 4], I've updated the rest of the method handlers.
+Be sure to have a look!*

 [step 0]: todo
 [step 1]: todo
 [step 2]: todo